MEDIATING – WILL AND ESTATE DISPUTES

 Although mediation will not be appropriate for all probate disputes, in many cases mediation may allow parties to reach agreements preferable to the decision a court would reach and may promote healing of strained family relationships.

 Disputes arise in probate for a variety of reasons.
-Conflict may occur between siblings over the disposition of a parent’s property because relatives are dissatisfied with the how the parent chose to distribute his/her property.
+Conflict may occur between siblings over the disposition of a parent’s property because relatives are dissatisfied with how the parent chose to distribute his/her property.
 Or conflict may result when adult children feel the need to care for an elderly parent if family members disagree among themselves over the appropriate approach for that care.
-Those disputes may develop into conflict between a care facility and family members.
+Those disputes may develop into a conflict between a care facility and family members.
 All these disputes involve complicated interpersonal emotional issues.
 The grief associated with the death of a loved one creates tension in and of itself.
-Lawsuits may follow from misdirected anger over the death as the death may cause long dormant family disputes to resurface.
-A dispute that now centers over property may in fact have arisen because of a long standing family disagreement.
+Lawsuits may follow from misdirected anger over the death as the death may cause long-dormant family disputes to resurface.
+A dispute that now centers over property may have arisen because of a long-standing family disagreement.

 Finally, disputes may arise between beneficiaries of a trust or estate and a fiduciary.
 The family may disagree over who should act as a trustee or personal representative, or the beneficiaries may be concerned about investment decisions or property management issues under the fiduciary’s control.
 If the trustee is also a beneficiary of the estate as is often the case, the other beneficiaries may perceive inequities or conflicts of interest, whether real or imagined.